rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 One exception to the rule above is if you're querying read-only nodes.
 In that case you probably want to specify _None_, possibly setting the `freshness` controls too.
 If you set a read consistency level other than `None` when querying a read-only node then that read-only node will simply forward the request to the Leader (which partially defeats the purpose of read-only nodes).
 >If you are running a cluster which has some read-only nodes, and you want to implement the Read Consistency policy describe above in an easy manner, check out `auto` Read Consistency.

 _Strong_ is likely unsuitable for production systems, is slow, and puts measurable load on the cluster.
-However, it can be quite useful in certain testing scenarios, as it removes any uncertainty regarding the difference between _committed_ writes and _applied_ writes.
-When you use _strong_ all committed writes are also applied at the time the read request is executed.
+However, it can be quite useful in certain testing scenarios, as it removes any uncertainty regarding the difference between _committed_ changes and _applied_ changes.
+Specifically when you use _Strong_ all currently committed entries in the Raft log have also been applied to the SQLite database at the time the read request is executed.

 ## How do I specify read consistency?
 To explicitly select consistency, set the query param `level` to the desired level.
 However, you should use _none_ with read-only nodes, unless you want those nodes to actually forward the query to the Leader.